 Archive for 'Motion Pictures'

-Posted by Carrie on October 24, 2013, under Motion Pictures, Photographs, Reference.
+Posted by Richard Green on February 6, 2014, under Motion Pictures, Photographs, Preservation, Reference.

 Are you ready to stay in for two weeks to watch the skiing, figure skating, and curling that comprise the 2014 Olympics?
 To prepare, here’s a story about the games held fifty years ago.
 The 1964 Winter Olympics in Innsbruck, Austria opened January 29, 1964 and closed February 9th.
 From the release sheet: WINTER OLYMPICS […]

 This post is by Heidi Holmstrom.
 Heidi works in the Motion Picture Preservation Lab, which is responsible for performing conservation and preservation work on motion picture records held across the National Archives.
 Tomorrow is the fifth anniversary of the Lilly Ledbetter Fair Pay Act.
 In commemoration, we are posting this 1973 Public Service Announcement (PSA) in which […]

 Posted by Audrey Amidon on January 28, 2014, under Motion Pictures.